 Acid is a slang term for lysergic acid diethylamide (LSD).
 It belongs to a group of substances called psychedelics.
 Acid can alter a person’s thoughts, feelings, and the way they perceive the world around them.

 Acid is a powerful mind-altering chemical.
-Its effects can last up to 12 hours, and a person cannot control when the trip ends.
+Its effects can last up to

 Some people who have used acid report having a “bad trip,” which means that their experience was unpleasant.
 A bad trip may be terrifying or deeply disturbing.

+Below is a chart summarizing the different effects of LSD on the body.
 Keep reading to learn more about acid and how it works.

 Serotonin helps control a person’s: